Nofekh: Etymology

 Its name is taken from one of the 12 stones in the Hoshen, the sacred breastplate worn by a Jewish high priest, mentioned in Exodus 28:18.
 Nearby Shoham, Bareket, Leshem and Ahlama (the former name of Beit Arif) were also named after the Hoshen stones.

 History

-The village was established by immigrants from Morocco in 1949 on the land of the depopulated Palestinian village of Rantiya.
+The village was established by immigrants from Morocco in 1949 on lands of the depopulated Palestinian village of Rantiya.